Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 A Mojo app can be compiled into a small, standalone, fast-launching binary, making it easy to deploy while taking advantage of available cores and acceleration.
 ```

-In development the simple `mojo` command is just fine.
+In development, the simple `mojo` command is just fine.
 But when you want to deploy your program to another environment, you need the executable.
 Luckily, this is only one binary with a small size, so easily deployable to cloud or embedded environments.

 By splitting compilation from execution, we also make the difference between:
 * Compile-time: here the compiler scans your program and generates errors or warnings.
 If no errors are found, an executable is generated.